 Buy your Mammillaria from a reputable dealer.
 Don’t gather them in the wild or purchase them from someone who may have done so.
 Cactus poaching is often illegal and leads to species extinction, which is a big problem.

 Be sure the soil is dry.
-Remember that an overwatered cactus may look good on the top (for now) but bad things are happening underground.
+Remember that an overwatered cactus may look good on the top (for now), but bad things are happening underground.
+Always use well-draining soil.

 Be sure that cactus is standing up straight.
 Leaning can be a symptom of lack of light or of root rot.